weehaa/mikopt-update/README.md

 # mikopt-update
-Plugin to update prices in Moguta CMS
+Plugin for prices update in Moguta CMS